d2l-ai/d2l-en/chapter_linear-networks/linear-regression-concise.md

 :end_tab:

 :begin_tab:`pytorch`
-In PyTorch, the fully-connected layer is defined in the `Linear` class.
+In PyTorch, the fully connected layer is defined in the `Linear` class.
 Note that we passed two arguments into `nn.Linear`.
 The first one specifies the input feature dimension, which is 2, and the second one is the output feature dimension, which is a single scalar and therefore 1.
 :end_tab:

 :begin_tab:`tensorflow`
-In Keras, the fully-connected layer is defined in the `Dense` class.
+In Keras, the fully connected layer is defined in the `Dense` class.
 Since we only want to generate a single scalar output, we set that number to 1.

 It is worth noting that, for convenience,
 Keras does not require us to specify